AlecAivazis/redux-responsive/README.md

 })
 ```

-Second, you must add the resize handlers to the window.
+Second, you must add required event handlers to keep the responsive state up to date. `redux-responsive` uses
+[MediaQueryList](https://developer.mozilla.org/en-US/docs/Web/API/MediaQueryList)s to efficiently update the
+store only when required.
 To do this, use the provided store enhancer.

 ```js
 // store.js